amhammett/sunflower-migrations/README.md

 ### how does it work?

-1. git clone repo
+1. git-clone-repo
-2. execute sql
+2. change-site-maintenance-state
-3. clear cache
+3. clear-cache
-4. test
+4. verify-site-maintenance